Construction Claims Management

 It is always easier and cheaper to resolve the issues between the parties at the early stages.
 As the construction project progresses, changes may become costly and difficult.
 For that reason, claim management requires to implement effective practices during the entire project life cycle.

 Typically a construction project has four basic phases.

-- Pre Tender : Preparation of concept design and contract documentations.
+- Pre Tender: Preparation of concept design and contract documentation.

 Most of the disputes arise during the construction phase.
-However the root causes of the disputes are borned in the pre tender and the contract formulation phases.
-So that it is possible to prevent most of the claims during these phases.
+However, the root causes of the disputes are originated from the poorly managed pretender and the contract formulation phases.
+So that it is possible to prevent most of the claims by establishing a proper contact management system.

-Construction phase makes disputes unavoidable because of it’s nature.
-Clients, stakeholders, project teams and subcontractors have various requirements.
+The construction phase makes disputes unavoidable because of its nature.
+Clients, stakeholders, project teams, and subcontractors often have particular requirements and expectations.

-Many people think that claims originate from contractors needs and contractors often make claims against the client.
-However claims may originate from the client’s requirements.
+Many people think that claims originate from contractor’s needs and contractors often make claims against the client.
+However, claims may or may not originate from the client’s requirements.

 Construction Claims Management Phases

-In a claim management process, there are two parties.
+In a construction claims management process, there are two parties.
 One is making the claim and the other is preventing against it.
-In construction an additional work or an extra to the contract is subject to a claim.
+In construction, additional work or an extra to the contract is subject to a claim.

 Basically, claim management phases fall into four categories which are below: